Canon G7 X Mark II vs Fujifilm X10

 |Panasonic LX7« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic LX7|

 It is notable that the G7X Mark II offers wifi support, while the X10 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X10 was succeeded by the Fujifilm X20.
+Both the G7X Mark II and the X10 have been discontinued, but can regularly be found used on eBay.
+The X10 was replaced by the Fujifilm X20, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.